nasa/Common-Metadata-Repository/search-proxy/README.md

 ## Operational notes

-**Leaked permits**: If a task is killed mid-request or Redis is briefly unavailable during release, the permit entry is not removed.
-It will expire automatically once its TTL score passes (defaulting to the backend timeout, 300 seconds).
-If a lane shows sustained at-capacity pressure before entries age out, the sorted sets can be cleared directly from Redis: `lane:express:active`, `lane:standard:active`, `lane:heavy:active`.
+**Leaked permits**: A permit leaks when a task is killed before `_release` runs, or when Redis is briefly unavailable during release (the exception is swallowed so the ASGI handler can still return a response).
+Once a leaked entry's TTL score passes (defaulting to `backend_timeout_seconds`, 300 seconds), it stops affecting lane counts — the health endpoint's `ZCOUNT` filters on the current timestamp as a lower bound, and each acquire's `ZCARD` runs after `ZREMRANGEBYSCORE` prunes expired-score entries.
+Physical removal from Redis happens on the next acquire for that lane.
+Note: if Redis is unavailable during acquire, the fail-open path applies — no permit is stored and no release is attempted, so there is no leak in that case.
+To immediately reset a lane without waiting for TTL, delete its sorted set key from Redis: `lane:express:active`, `lane:standard:active`, `lane:heavy:active`.

 **Debugging**: Set `CMR_PROXY_LOG_LEVEL=DEBUG` to log backend response details including content encoding and actual byte counts.
 Remove when done — debug logging is verbose under load.